Mill Pond Falls, Newington

 A regal blue heron stood sentry on the little island in Mill Pond while a gaggle of day camp kids played in the fields beyond.
 Then it started raining steadily and we had to hit the road.

 The falls itself is actually pretty nice.
-Yes, it’s small, but it’s not a travesty.
+Yes, it’s small, but it’s not, like, circus-small.
 It’s not the smallest waterfall in Connecticut and it’s not the smallest falls in the county and it’s probably not the smallest falls in Newington.
 But it’s very pretty and the town does a great job promoting the little park and its dubious claim to “fame.”